keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 to the observability data for your cluster.

-If you are installing the Keptn Lifecycle Toolkit on an existing cluster or in a local cluster you are creating for this exercise, you need to do the following:
+If you are installing the Keptn Lifecycle Toolkit on an existing cluster or on a local cluster you are creating for this exercise, you need to do the following:

 1. Follow the instructions in